DanielGriffiths1182/javascript-codewars-archive/README.md

 - 25 We need a function that can transform a string into a number.
 What ways of achieving this do you know?

+- 26 A function is a block of code that takes an input and produces an output.
+In this example, boolean_to_string is a function whose input is either true or false, and whose output is the string representation of the input, either "true" or "false".